bernhardAxonIvy/doc/source/engine-guide/tool-reference/engine-cockpit/security.rst

 In the security system detail view you can change a configured security system.
 The settings are read directly from the :ref:`ivy-yaml` file.
-Every change you make and save is meediately written to the :ref:`ivy-yaml` file.
+Every change you make and save is immediately written to the :ref:`ivy-yaml` file.
 The placeholders in the empty fields are the system default values.
 If your settings are the same as the default ones, you do not need to define them.